 Fixed Income Securities - Investment instruments that promise to pay a future return set in advance, including bonds (which usually pay a fixed coupon interest rate every six months), mortgage securities, and guaranteed investment contracts (GICs).

 Investment Consultant - Assists in developing an investment policy, asset allocation strategy and investment manager structure.
-The Investment Consultant will act as a fiduciary with regard to oversight of the retirement healthcare benefits trust.
+The Investment Consultant will act as a fiduciary with regard to oversight of the general account.